rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-java.md

 >
 >     $ sudo rabbitmqctl list_exchanges
 >     Listing exchanges ...
->     logs      fanout
+>             direct
 >     amq.direct      direct
->     amq.topic       topic
 >     amq.fanout      fanout
 >     amq.headers     headers
+>     amq.match       headers
+>     amq.rabbitmq.log        topic
+>     amq.rabbitmq.trace      topic
+>     amq.topic       topic
+>     logs    fanout
 >     ...done.
 >
-> In this list there are some `amq.*` exchanges.
-These are created by default, but
+> In this list there are some `amq.*` exchanges and the default (unnamed)
-> it is unlikely you'll need to use them at the moment.
+> exchange.
+These are created by default, but it is unlikely you'll need to
+> use them at the moment.

 > #### Nameless exchange